Skip to Content

 Sponsor and Funding:

-The Society of American Archivists Foundation, in honor of J. Franklin Jameson, a noted American historian, former president of the American Historical Association, and long-time advocate for the establishment of a U.S. National Archives.
+Established in 1989, the award honors J. Franklin Jameson, a noted American historian, former president of the American Historical Association, and long-time advocate for the establishment of a U.S. National Archives.
+The award is funded by the Society of American Archivists Foundation.
+Up to three awards may be given each year.

 Prize: